Traffic and Parking Bylaw 2025

 Share Traffic and Parking Bylaw 2025 on Facebook Share Traffic and Parking Bylaw 2025 on Twitter Share Traffic and Parking Bylaw 2025 on Linkedin Email Traffic and Parking Bylaw 2025 link

-Consultation will take place from 8.00am on Thursday 7 August through to Sunday 7 September 2025.
+Consultation closed on Sunday 7 September 2025.

-After we’ve received and reviewed feedback, those interested will be able to speak to their submissions at hearings in late September/early October 2025.
+Those interested will be able to speak to their submissions at hearings in late September/early October 2025.

 The draft Traffic & Parking Bylaw 2025 will then be presented to Council for deliberation and adoption at a Full Council Meeting before the end of the year.